IBM-Swift/alert-notification-sdk/README.md

 ### AlertService

 The `AlertService` class is a static class used to create, retrieve and delete alerts from the Alert Notification service.
 All of the API functions are asynchronous, so callback functions must be provided if the application is to use the data returned from them.
-In order to authenticate with the service, an `AlertServiceCredentials` object is required for all functions (see "Credentials Setup" above).
+In order to authenticate with the service, a `ServiceCredentials` object is required for all functions (see "Credentials Setup" above).
 The following methods are provided:

-    AlertService.post(_: Alert, usingCredentials: AlertServiceCredentials, callback: ((Alert?, Error?) -> Void)? = nil) throws
+    AlertService.post(_: Alert, usingCredentials: ServiceCredentials, callback: ((Alert?, Error?) -> Void)? = nil) throws

 Posts a provided `Alert` object to the Alert Notification service.
 The service returns an `Alert` object with additional fields initialized, such as `shortId`.
 While optional, a callback function with the signature `(Alert?, Error?) -> Void` must be included in order to view this returned alert or any possible errors.
 This method only throws errors that occur before the underlying POST request is made, or while making the request; any errors that occur after this point are passed through the callback function.

-    AlertService.get(shortId: String, usingCredentials: AlertServiceCredentials, callback: (Alert?, Error?) -> Void) throws
+    AlertService.get(shortId: String, usingCredentials: ServiceCredentials, callback: (Alert?, Error?) -> Void) throws

 Retrieves an `Alert` object from the Alert Notification service corresponding to the provided `shortId` parameter.
 Note that this is not the same as the `id` parameter that is used for deduplication.
 Unlike the `post` function, a callback function with the signature `(Alert?, Error?) -> Void` is required for this method.
 This method only throws errors that occur before the underlying GET request is made, or while making the request; any errors that occur after this point are passed through the callback function.

-    AlertService.delete(shortId: String, usingCredentials: AlertServiceCredentials, callback: ((Error?) -> Void)? = nil) throws
+    AlertService.delete(shortId: String, usingCredentials: ServiceCredentials, callback: ((Error?) -> Void)? = nil) throws

 Deletes an `Alert` object from the Alert Notification service corresponding to the provided `shortId` parameter.
 Note that this is not the same as the `id` parameter that is used for deduplication.
 An optional callback function with the signature `(Error?) -> Void` is required to view errors that may return from the Alert Notification service.
 This method only throws errors that occur before the underlying DELETE request is made, or while making the request; any errors that occur after this point are passed through the callback function.